Is GUARDIAN right for you?

-Guardian is indicated for use in patients who have had prior acute coronary syndrome (ACS) events, including heart attacks, and who remain at high risk for recurrent events.
+GUARDIAN™ is the first and only heart attack detection and warning system, and is indicated for use in patients who have had prior acute coronary syndrome (ACS) events.

 Guardian